SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 the type that ``propertyWrapper`` is applied to is responsible for defining and managing the underlying storage for that value.
-For example, the code below implements a property wrapper that counts the number of times its value is read and written.
+For example, the code below implements a property wrapper that counts the number of times its wrapped value is read and written after initialization.

 .. testcode:: propertyWrapper
     :compile: true

-    -> @propertyWrapper
+    -> @propertyDelegate
        struct CountedAccess<T> {
            private var storage: T
            public var readCount = 0